 Stellar Mentorship Program

-The Stellar Mentorship Program (SMP) provides focused career support for all MSU astronomers—from new undergraduates through faculty—to help them attain their career goals.
-The SMP also improves communication within the Astronomy group at MSU.
+The Stellar Mentorship Program provides focused career support for all MSU astronomers—from new undergraduates through faculty—to help them attain their career goals.
+It also improves communication within the Astronomy group at MSU.

 The name comes from analogy with an evolved star, as depicted in the sketch: just as each layer in an evolved star is supported by the heavier layer below it, all members of the astronomy group are mentored by someone at the next higher academic level.

-The SMP is managed by three Stellar Leaders: an undergraduate student, a graduate student, and a postdoc.
-A contact email will be available soon.
+The Stellar Mentorship Program is managed by three Stellar Leaders: an undergraduate student, a graduate student, and a postdoc.

 Follow these links for more information.